 Making Your Vision a Reality Using Focus Filters

 As the old saying goes, “If you can dream it, you can do it.”
-In the business world, that saying translates into what we call a Vision.
+In the business world, that saying translates into what we call a vision.
 It’s a unified, concise set of dreams, commitments, and goals held by a tightly knit group of people like you and your Senior Leadership Team (SLT) members.
-Having a clear Vision — one that’s documented and shared with everyone — is essential for positioning an organization for success, and it’s the kind of success that makes it so much easier for an ambitious founder to build a great company.
+Having a clear vision — one that’s documented and shared with everyone — is essential for positioning an organization for success, and it’s the kind of success that makes it so much easier for an ambitious founder to build a great company.
 (You want that, right?)

-The question is: How do you turn your Vision into reality?
+The question is: How do you turn your vision into reality?
 That’s where the concept of Focus Filters makes all the difference.
 Simply put, Focus Filters are crucial if you want to confidently navigate the Stages of Development associated with building the type of company you can gladly hand over to the next leader or owner.

 In this article, you’ll learn:

-• How Focus Filters help you establish agreements with a clear and compelling Vision
+• How Focus Filters help you establish agreements with a clear and compelling vision

 • How to embed your Focus Filters throughout your organization